anupriyo-nag-devs/uptown-continental-webpage/README.md

 ## 📦 Installation & Local Setup

-Follow these steps to set up the development environment locally:
+Follow these steps to set up the frontend environment locally:

-### Prerequisites
-Ensure you have a web browser and a local development server extension (like VS Code Live Server) or Python installed.

-### Step-by-Step Installation

 **1. Clone the repository:**
 ```bash